Okahyphen/mtd/README.md

 Second(s):	51
 ```

 will be printed to our terminal.
-Now the same application could be run as `node date-time since --date="November 11, 1951"` and we'd see
+Now the same application could be run as `node date-time since --date "November 11, 1951"` and we'd see

 ```
 Time since November 11, 1951